 DAINTREE NATIONAL PARK

 The UNESCO-listed Daintree Rainforest is believed to be one of the three oldest in the world!
 With unique plants and animals found nowhere else, this rainforest is a must-see when you are in tropical far north Queensland.
-From snorkeling at the Great Barrier Reef to Crocodile cruises and incredibly sceneries, this national park is simply incredible.
+From snorkelling at the Great Barrier Reef to Crocodile cruises and incredible sceneries, this national park is simply incredible.